mdemartinis/GithubActions/README.md

 To run the code locally, without any change, you must have a set of AWS credentials that are allowed to read and write the AWS S3 Bucket "terraform-state-mdemartinis", otherwise you will need to modifiy [backend.tf] to point to a new bucket or delete the ***backend*** definition to save the Terraform state locally.

-It is required to have Terraform and Go installed, with minimun versions as follows (based on version used to develop the solution):
+It is required to have Terraform and Go installed, with minimum versions as follows (based on versions used to develop the solution):
 - Terraform: 1.0.7
 - Go: 1.17.1